circleci/circleci-docs/jekyll/_cci2/remote-docker.md

     docker run --network container:my-app appropriate/curl --retry 10 http://localhost:8080
 ```

+### Mounting Folders
 It's not possible to mount a folder from the build container into an isolated Docker container (and vice versa).

 ## Private Images and Docker Registries
 Using private images isn’t directly supported by the Docker Executor.
 However, you _can_ use the Remote Docker Environment.